Cat anatomy: Intercostals

 The intercostals are a set of muscles sandwiched among the ribs.
 They interconnect ribs, and are therefore the primary respiratory skeletal muscles.
 They are divided into the external and the internal subscapularis.
 The origin and insertion are in the ribs.
 The intercostals pull the ribs backwards or forwards.

 Caudofemoralis

 The caudofemoralis is a muscle found in the pelvic limb.
-The Caudofemoralis acts to flex the tail laterally to its respective side when the pelvic limb is bearing weight.
+The caudofemoralis acts to flex the tail laterally to its respective side when the pelvic limb is bearing weight.
 When the pelvic limb is lifted off the ground, contraction of the caudofemoralis causes the limb to abduct and the shank to extend by extending the hip joint.

 Pectoral

 Pectoantebrachialis

-Pectoantebrachialis muscle is just one-half-inch wide and is the most superficial in the pectoral muscles.
+The pectoantebrachialis muscle is just one-half-inch wide and is the most superficial in the pectoral muscles.
 Its origin is the manubrium of the sternum, and its insertion is in a flat tendon on the fascia of the proximal end of the ulna.
 Its action is to draw the forelimb towards the chest.
 There is no human equivalent.